piqueserver/piqueserver/doc/porting.rst

 Since Piqueserver doesn't support Python 2 anymore we have to port the scripts to Python 3.
 Most of the porting can be automated with tools like `2to3 <https://docs.python.org/3.0/library/2to3.html>`_.
-We can later fix issues releated to py2->py3 as they arise.
+We can later fix issues related to py2->py3 as they arise.

 Fix feature_server module imports